top of page

 1. Refusing or Delaying Leave

 Employers cannot refuse or delay FMLA leave to eligible employees.
-Employers are required to act promptly upon receiving a request for FMLA leave and cannot impose unnecessary conditions that obstruct the employee from taking time off.
+Employers are required to act promptly upon receiving an FMLA leave request and may not impose unnecessary conditions that prevent the employee from taking time off.

-Example: An employee submits a request for FMLA leave to care for a newborn child, but the employer delays approval by requiring excessive paperwork, forcing the employee to take unpaid leave without the protections of FMLA.
+Example: An employee submits an FMLA leave request to care for a newborn, but the employer delays approval by requiring excessive paperwork, forcing the employee to take unpaid leave without the protections of FMLA.

 2. Failure to Reinstate

 Upon return from FMLA leave, employees must be reinstated to their original position or an equivalent role with the same pay and benefits.
-Failing to do so is a violation of FMLA.
+Failing to do so violates the FMLA.

 Example: A marketing director takes FMLA leave to recover from surgery.
 Upon her return, she is offered a lower-paying role that does not match her previous responsibilities, which is a direct violation of the law.